sharife/goldenthread-v2/site/content/productions/11-reflections-san-francisco.md

 address: 2781 24th St., San Francisco, CA, 94110
 visitlink: https://www.brava.org/visit
 ticketlink: https://brava.my.salesforce-sites.com/ticket/#/events/a0SKc000000wkEEMAY
+ticketinfo: Tickets $25 - $100.
+No one turned away for lack of funds.
 ---
 *11 Reflections: San Francisco* is part of a new national series of performance works, *Eleven Reflections on the Nation*, devised by Andrea Assaf.
 The project draws on her seminal work, *Eleven Reflections on September*, an episodic, multimedia performance on Arab American identity, Wars on/of Terror, and “the constant, quiet rain of death / amidst beauty” in a post-9/11 world.
 In each participating city, the project engages local artists and community members who have been affected by post-9/11 policies to contribute their stories, illuminating our collective experiences since 2001—from the fall of the Twin Towers, to the U.S. wars on Iraq and Afghanistan, to the Muslim Ban, to the funding of genocide in Palestine.